blessy-rani/mac_changer-/README.md

 # mac_changer-
-The application helps us to change the mac address of the victim machine or computer,so that we can penetrate or have control over that machine
+The application helps us to change the mac address of the victim machine or computer,so that we can penetrate or have control over that machine. please read above pdf for more info